Slap-Happy: Promotion and release

-Slap-Happy was released on August 24, 1999 on vinyl and CD.
+Slap-Happy was released on August 24, 1999, on vinyl and CD.
 A different version of "Freeway" was released by the online record label Atomic Pop in February 1999.
-To promote the album, a plane flew over the crowd during the Lilith Fair concert tour at the Rose Bowl stadium in Pasadena, California on July 17, 1999, with a banner that read: "Bored?
+To promote the album, a plane flew over the crowd during the Lilith Fair concert tour at the Rose Bowl stadium in Pasadena, California, on July 17, 1999, with a banner that read: "Bored?
 Tired?
 Try L7."
 The following day, an airplane towed a banner over the crowd during the Warped Tour at the Stone Pony lot in Asbury Park, New Jersey.
 The banner read: "Warped Needs More Beaver, Love L7."
-The band supported the album with a tour across the US that started on August 15, 1999 in San Diego, California and ended on September 24, 1999 in Cleveland Heights, Ohio.
+The band supported the album with a U.S. tour that started on August 15 in San Diego, California, and ended on September 24 in Cleveland Heights, Ohio.
 Bassist Janis Tanaka, formerly of the San Francisco band Stone Fox, joined the band as part of the touring group.
 The band also toured across Europe in 2000.
 Unlike previous L7 albums, Slap-Happy did not chart in either the US or the UK.
 In 2008, Sparks revealed that the album suffered dismal sales partly due to the poor distribution and support by Bong Load.